radish-es/opensourcelaw/content/courses/Property/readings/week19.md

 > “Elsipogtog intends to continue to work with our Indigenous neighbours and our Canadian allies to ensure the protection of the lands and waters that sustain us,” said Chief Sock.
 “As part of the Mi’kmaq Nation we have a responsibility to act as stewards of our territory.
 Reasserting our right to make decisions about our lands and waters is an essential part of safeguarding Sikniktuk for all of our long-term benefit.”

-Please read the following [special report the Elsipogtog First Nation's claim,](https://www.cbc.ca/news2/interactives/a-mikmaq-seat-at-the-table/) written by Mi'kmaw journalist Oscar Baker III.
+Please read the following [special report about the claim by Elsipogtog First Nation,](https://www.cbc.ca/news2/interactives/a-mikmaq-seat-at-the-table/) written by Mi'kmaw journalist Oscar Baker III.
 Then consider the following questions:

 1. Based on the materials above, is the test for proof of Aboriginal title likely to be met in this case?
 Are there doctrinal or other barriers that might be of particular concern for the Elsipogtog First Nation?